cccswann/cccswann/README.md

 ## About Me

-I recently graduated with my master's degree in Computer Science.
+Currently, an SDE at Amazon Web Services (AWS).
+I graduated with my master's degree in Computer Science (Big Data Systems - ML, Data Science) in 2023.
 Former SWE Intern at PagerDuty, GoDaddy, and GitHub, and former Production Engineering Fellow at Facebook/Meta through MLH.
 See the courses I took in my [**Course Notes**](https://github.com/cccswann/course-notes-assignments) repo.

 📚 I really enjoy reading technical books.
 See my [**Technical Reading Notes**](https://github.com/cccswann/technical-reading-notes) repo for my notes on books and papers I've read.  \
 ⚡  A hobby project I've been working on is a 6502-based breadboard computer.
 Check out other hardware projects I've completed in my [**Project Write-Ups**](https://github.com/cccswann/project-writeups) repo (with video demos). \